ericbulloch/kwmd/tools/binwalk.md

     -p, --fexclude=<str>         Do not scan files whose names match this regex -s, --status=<int>           Enable the status server on the specified port
 ```

+## Examples

+The following examples are going to use a file called shady.jpg.
+This file has some files embedded into it.

+### Find Known File Type

+Binwalk has a large list of known file types that it checks for.
+Running the following command will have Binwalk check the image for the well known file types:

+`binwalk -e shady.jpg`